jwsearle18/startup/README.md

  - **Existing User** - Stores Orders attached to addresses to be seen each time owner logs in.
  - **Use MongoDB to store credentials** - Stores both User credentials (Renters & Owners) as well as the orders
  - **Restricts Functionality** - You can't order or see orders for a particular address until you are logged in.
 Renter's cannot see submitted orders.
 Owners don't submit orders.  role checking - "owner" or "renter".

+ ## WebSocket Deliverable

+For this deliverable I used WebSocket to update the delivery status of the orders

+ - **Backend listens for WebSocket connection** -
+ - **Frontend makes WebSocket connection** -
+ - **Data sent over WebSocket connection** -
+ - **WebSocket data displayed** - Delivery status can be updated in real time!